nnoskov/vite-project/README.md

-# React + Vite
+# React + Vite + GitHub Pages

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+Also github-page packages has been added for easier deploy a project.

+[Deploy of this project]: (https://nnoskov.github.io/vite-project/)

 Currently, two official plugins are available: